Positioned to deliver on 2021 commitments and long-term profitable growth

 GE will discuss its results during its investor conference call today starting at 8:00 a.m.
 ET.
 The conference call will be broadcast live via webcast, and the webcast and accompanying slide presentation containing financial information can be accessed by visiting the Events and Reports page on GE’s website at: www.ge.com/investor.
 An archived version of the webcast will be available on the website after the call.

-GE (NYSE:GE) drives the world forward by tackling its biggest challenges.
-By combining world-class engineering with software and analytics, GE helps the world work more efficiently, reliably, and safely.
-For more than 125 years, GE has invented the future of industry, and today it leads new paradigms in additive manufacturing, materials science, and data analytics.
-GE people are global, diverse and dedicated, operating with the highest integrity and passion to fulfill GE’s mission and deliver for our customers. www.ge.com
+GE (NYSE:GE) rises to the challenge of building a world that works.
+For more than 125 years, GE has invented the future of industry, and today the company’s dedicated team, leading technology, and global reach and capabilities help the world work more efficiently, reliably, and safely.
+GE’s people are diverse and dedicated, operating with the highest level of integrity and focus to fulfill GE’s mission and deliver for its customers. www.ge.com